rmsk2/rustpwman/README.md

 # How to run the software

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
-The entries are presented in a flat list and no further structuring is offered at the moment.
+The entries are presented in a flat list.
+Via so called template string parts of an entry's content can be referenced and retrieved separately.
+No further structuring is offered at the moment.
 In order to start the program use

 ```
 rustpwman gui -i <file_name>